Up to 60% off sofas & mattresses — limited‑time deals.

 Zeno Mattress Reviews (2026)

-Zeno Mattress is a custom mattress maker focused on made-to-order builds for non-standard spaces, including home, RV, and marine layouts.
-We tested four core builds for support, cooling, pressure relief, motion isolation, responsiveness, edge support, and durability, and found clear trade-offs: foam-forward options excel at motion control and contouring, while latex and innerspring builds feel more buoyant and stable for bigger bodies and couples.
+Zeno Mattress builds made-to-order mattresses for non-standard spaces—homes, RVs, and boats.
+We tested four options for support, cooling, pressure relief, motion isolation, responsiveness, edge support, and durability.
+Our testing showed clear trade-offs: foam-forward builds do the best job muting movement and adding contour, while latex and innerspring feel livelier and tend to keep heavier bodies and couples more level.

 Product Overview